magneticio/vamp/docs/content/installation/quick_start.md

 Please notice the mounting of the boot2docker certificates.
 Please set this to your specific environment.
 You can get this info by running `boot2docker config`.
 If you don't use Boot2Docker, set the `DOCKER_HOST` variable to whatever is relevant to your system.

-> **Note**: When using Docker 1.8 or Docker Toolbox on OS X use the following command:
+> **Note 1:** When using Docker 1.8 or Docker Toolbox on OS X use the following command:
 {{% copyable %}}
 ```
 docker run --net=host -v ~/.docker/machine/machines/default:/certs -e "DOCKER_TLS_VERIFY=1" -e "DOCKER_HOST=`docker-machine url default`" -e "DOCKER_CERT_PATH=/certs" magneticio/vamp-docker:0.7.10